TheFelixLive/Timer-V/README.md

 <details><summary>Control</summary>

-> This one is a special feature and is only available to [admins](#Permissions)!
+> This one is a special feature and is only available to [admins](#permissions)!

-It let you switch between local, global and world mode.
+Well this button let you switch between thoes 3 submodes.
-I promise it makes sense, [here](#different-modes) Anyway if you want to run it via Commands:
+OR you use that Command:
 ```mcfunction
 /function timer/system/control
 ```

+### Local mode
+This is the default mode and it allows every player in the world to have and control their own timer.

+### Global mode
+The [admin](#permissions) who activates it shares their timer with all other players in the world.
+Under this condition, **[only admins](#permissions)** can control it and also count down the timer.
+Only the [admin](#permissions) who activated it can deactivate or change to an other mode, as this timer is synchronized with his own [^1].

+### World mode
+This mode displays the internal play time in a world.
+For this reason, any option to pause the timer is disabled.

 </details>